AtharvaKhismatrao/FARMERS_HEAVEN/readme.md

 # FARMER'S HEAVEN

 Farmer's Heaven is an innovative platform where farmers can upload leaf images to detect plant diseases with the help of an AI prediction model.
-Our advanced AI model analyzes each leaf, provides a risk percentage for potential diseases that the plant could be under and suggests effective remedies.
+Our advanced AI model analyzes each leafand provides a risk percentage for potential to get affected by a disease and suggests effective remedies.
-We aim to empower farmers with timely insights to safeguard crops and boost yields.
+We aim to empower farmers with timely insights to safeguard crops to boost the yields.

 ## REQUIREMENTS

-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript.
-- Python
+- Python.
-- fastAPI
+- fastAPI.
-- Tensorflow
+- Tensorflow.
 - Datset is downloaded from : **https://www.kaggle.com/datasets/arjuntejaswi/plant-village**